 Discover the things that make you and your dog joyful.
-Like any friendship, you must experience different things together so that you discover what it is that makes both of you happy: go on walks, take hikes in the woods, play in the park, visit the beach.
+Like any friendship, you need to experience different things together so that you discover what it is that makes both of you happy: go on walks, take hikes in the woods, play in the park, visit the beach.
 For experiences that are less desirable for your animal, take steps to improve the situation or shorten its duration.
 As a therapy animal team, your animal will count on you to advocate for them while visiting.
 By taking that role seriously for your puppy, they will come to trust that you consistently make decisions in their best interest.
 This trust is the cornerstone for the teamwork needed for every successful therapy animal team.

 Don’t neglect your own training, either.
 Learning to read your animal’s body language is critical for a therapy animal handler.
 Can you identify the subtle cues your animal gives you when they are unsure of a situation?
 And if so, do you know how to respond to support your animal?
 The Pet Partners online Canine Body Language Course is a great place to start.

-As your puppy’s advocate, the selection of a veterinarian is critical to your pet’s long term well-being.
+The selection of a veterinarian is critical to your pet’s long term well-being.
 A successful relationship with your veterinarian is built on mutual trust, respect, and communication.
-Look for someone with a similar approach to pet care as you who will be open to questions and who values your observations about your animal.
+Look for someone with a similar approach to pet care as you, who will be open to questions and who values your observations about your animal.

 There isn’t a formula for determining if a puppy is going to be a good therapy dog.
 Successful therapy animals are affiliative in nature.
 They enjoy spending time with people, and not just their owner or family, but people they haven’t met previously.
 Their strong bond with their owner translates into a trust that you will keep them safe, so they can be more tolerant or forgiving of clumsy interactions or surprising distractions.
 They enjoy providing comfort to others and seek out interactions.